How to Maintain Your Flock’s Egg Production

-Your goals may differ from mine.
-To give sort of a baseline, I’ll briefly describe my goals, which are to raise enough eggs and meat to feed my family, plus have a small surplus of eggs and chickens for friends, neighbors, and others.
-My other goal, which I cover in other articles, but not in this one, is to improve my flock over time, adapting them increasingly to thrive and produce well in my locale (central Texas) and under my management style.
+My goals for raising chickens are to raise enough eggs and meat to feed my family, plus have a small surplus of eggs and chickens for friends, neighbors, and others.
+My other goal is to maintain and improve my flock over time, adapting them increasingly to thrive and produce well in my locale (central Texas) and under my management style.
 (I go into that more in other articles).

-With these goals, productive means that a hen lays well during prime laying season.
-I expect fewer eggs during the summer months because I’m raising larger, dual-purpose birds that undergo more stress during the heat than lighter birds.
-I encourage some broodiness, but not excessive.
+From my perspective, productive means that a hen lays well during her prime laying season.
+I expect fewer eggs during the summer months because I’m raising larger, dual-purpose hens.
+These undergo more stress during the heat than lighter weight birds.
+I look for some broodiness, but not excessive.
 I don’t vaccinate.
-Instead, I keep birds that show natural disease resistance, and I seek to perpetuate this through hatching chicks each year to perpetuate and renew my flock.
-These all factor into what I consider a productive or non-productive bird.
+Instead, I keep birds that show natural disease resistance, and I hope to carry that forward through hatching chicks each year to perpetuate and renew my flock.
+All these things factor into what I consider a productive or non-productive bird.

 Each hen needs a purpose

-If a hen’s main purpose is to lay eggs, and she’s not doing that or not doing it very well, then she’s not fulfilling her purpose.
+If a hen’s main purpose is to lay eggs, and she’s not doing that very well, then she’s not fulfilling her purpose.
 So I want to identify unproductive hens and remove them from my flock.

 Otherwise, I am using up some of the space and feed that could go to more productive hens, and I’m increasing the risk of disease and injury while also reducing the quality of care to my better hens.
-If I were to give the better hens extra space by removing the non-producer, then the better layers may be even more productive.
-Removing a non-producer also reduces my feed costs.
+If I were to give the better hens more space by removing the non-producer, then the better layers could become even more productive.
+Removing a non-producer also reduces feed costs.